Frequently Asked Questions

 Are there any Day Camp programs?

-As a service to the local community, Beach Camp offers a subsidized Day Camp program through the City of Edmonds Parks and Recreation Department.
-Day Camp is available for Minnow (Grades 2-3) and Seal (Grades 4-5) only.
-Day Camp is an introductory program with separate Day Camp groups.
-For additional information call the City of Edmonds at 425-771-0230.
+As a service to the community, Beach Camp offers a subsidized Day Camp program for Minnows (Grades 2-3) and Seals (Grades 4-5) only.
+Day Camp is an introductory short-day program with separate Day Camp activity groups focused more on beach and dryland activities.

 Where do the kids stay?

 Kids stay in modern cabins and cabanas that accommodate retreat groups and Beach Camp staff in the off season.
-All have normal indoor plumbing and clean respectable bathrooms, so no traipsing anywhere in the middle of the night for bathroom breaks.
+All have normal indoor plumbing and clean respectable bathrooms, so no traipsing down trails in the middle of the night for bathroom breaks.

 Are there a lot of Mosquitoes, last time we stayed on the water my kids got lots of Mosquito bites?

 No, we're on saltwater not a lake where Mosquitoes live!
 You won't even need bug repellent unless unusually sensitive to any kind of bug bite.

 Is there anything expensive we need to buy?

 No, we supply wetsuits and booties and colored rashguards for the week, so all you need is normal going away from home items which will be listed in your welcome pack email.

 What is your ratio of staff to participants?

 Can you accommodate special diet requests?

 Yes, we provide both vegetarian and gluten free meal options, but not guarantees against cross contamination in the cooking process.

 What time is pickup and Drop off?